-With observations at $L$ unique times, $T = [t_1, t_2, ...,t_L]$, we can think of a model as a mapping between the parameters and the outputs that we can observe:
+With observations at $L$ unique times, $T = (t_1, t_2, ...,t_L)$, we can think of a model as a mapping between the parameters and the outputs that we can observe:

-We consider some examples where $\sigma$ is unknown and is estimated as a part of the analysis; in these instances $\sigma \in \boldsymbol{\theta}$, however we express $\sigma$ explicitly in the mapping presented in Equation (\ref{eq:modelmapping}) to emphasise that it behaves somewhat differently to a model parameter.
+We consider some examples where $\sigma$ is unknown and is estimated as a part of the analysis; in these instances $\sigma \in \boldsymbol{\theta}$, however we express $\sigma$ explicitly in the mapping presented in (\ref{eq:modelmapping}) to emphasise that it behaves somewhat differently to a model parameter.
 The expected behaviour of the model does not depend on $\sigma$, and variability in the data maps directly to $\sigma$.
 In all the examples we consider, $\sigma$ is constant.
 This could be extended to incorporate variability dependent on the expected behaviour, for example logistic growth with standard deviation that depends on the population density \cite{Browning2021b}.
 In the mapping, this could be expressed as $\sigma(\boldsymbol{\mu}(\boldsymbol{\theta},t))$.

-From Equation (\ref{eq:FIM}), we can form the Fisher information as a combination of the Fisher information matrix of the observation process, $\mathcal{O}(\mathbf{m})$, and the Jacobian of the model with respect to the parameters, $\mathbf{J}(\boldsymbol{\theta})$.
-From Equation (\ref{eq:modelmapping}), with $\nu$ unknown parameters ($\dim(\boldsymbol{\theta})=\nu$), we can view the model Jacobian as
+Following Equation (\ref{eq:FIM}), we can form the Fisher information as a combination of the Fisher information matrix of the observation process, $\mathcal{O}(\mathbf{m})$, and the Jacobian of the model with respect to the parameters, $\mathbf{J}(\boldsymbol{\theta})$.
+From (\ref{eq:modelmapping}), with $\nu$ unknown parameters ($\dim(\boldsymbol{\theta})=\nu$), we can view the model Jacobian as

-Noting that we are taking $\sigma$ to be independent of model parameters, all of the partial derivatives of $\sigma$ in Equation (\ref{eq:modelJAC}) are zero, except the case where $\theta_i = \sigma$, $i \in \{1,2,...,\nu\}$, whereby the corresponding partial derivative is unity.
-Given a set of $N$ normally distributed observations at a singe point in time, we have an observation process characterised by a mean, $\mu$, and standard deviation, $\sigma$.
+Noting that we are taking $\sigma$ to be independent of model parameters, all of the partial derivatives of $\sigma$ in (\ref{eq:modelJAC}) are zero, except the case where $\theta_i = \sigma$, for some $i \in \{1,2,...,\nu\}$, whereby the corresponding partial derivative is unity.
+Given a set of $N$ normally distributed observations at a single point in time, we have an observation process characterised by a mean, $\mu$, and standard deviation, $\sigma$.
 The Fisher information for such an observation is given by

-This can be verified by applying Equation (\ref{eq:FisherDef}) to Equation (\ref{eq:UnivNormal}).
+This can be verified by applying Equation (\ref{eq:FisherDef}) to (\ref{eq:UnivNormal}).
 For data at $L$ time-points with $N_1, N_2, ..., N_L$ observations at each time, with constant standard deviation, the Fisher information for the observation process is a $2L\times2L$ (block) diagonal matrix: